Food Export Health Certificates

 How to apply

-Once you have established the destination country’s requirements you should contact us at email@example.com and provide us with this information.
+Once you have established that it is the Local Authority that can issue your Export Health Certificate and you have the destination country’s requirements, you should contact us at firstname.lastname@example.org and provide us with this information.

 We will prepare a draft certificate for your approval.
 You should allow 5 working days for this.
 A same day service is available.